rails/rails/guides/source/association_basics.md

 end
 ```

-Each instance of the `Book` model will have these methods:
+An instance of the `Book` model can have the following methods:

 * `author`
 * `author=`